-The TSET Board of Directors has awarded 50 community=based organizations.
+The TSET Board of Directors awarded 50 community-based grants to organizations like Volunteers for Youth.
 These organizations serve 63 counties.
-The grant year began July 1, 2015.
+The five-year grant cycle began July 1, 2015.

-As a Healthy Living Program grantee, Volunteers for Youth will work on sustainable changes to make our communities healthier.
-We will work to:
+As a Healthy Living Program grantee, Volunteers for Youth works on sustainable changes to make our communities healthier.
+We strive to:

 – Prevent and reduce tobacco use